carltonj2000/bun-ex1/README.md

 Below tried and failed to use shad/cn because tailwind 4.0 added to this project was just released last week and it does not support shad/cn yet.
+As of 1/27/25 skip this until shad/cn supports tailwind 4.0.

 ```bash
 bun add class-variance-authority